ChuKhaLi/playwright-path/MOD-01_Foundations/README.md

 ---

-*This module follows the project's educational standards emphasizing beginner-first approach, progressive learning, and practical application.*
+*This module follows the project's educational standards, emphasizing a beginner-first approach, progressive learning, and practical application.*